chensiweiTHU/WHALES/README.md

 Please refer to https://github.com/DerrickXuNu/OpenCOOD and install opencood.

-# Preparing
+## Preparation
 1. Download the dataset

 Download the dataset in Baidu netdisk https://pan.baidu.com/s/1dintX-d1T-m2uACqDlAM9A with a code `gduh`.

-We also provide a mini version in https://pan.baidu.com/s/1b5JuUsGgBT3IaPoPmNpuAA with a code `nnqw`.
+We also provide whales-mini in https://pan.baidu.com/s/1b5JuUsGgBT3IaPoPmNpuAA with a code `nnqw`.

 3. Preprocess the dataset